Price to Earnings Ratio = Current Stock Price in the Market/Prior 12 Months of Earnings per Share

 The primary purpose of the tool is to evaluate the price of the stock to the most recent four quarters of earnings.
 This is the most positive attribute of the P/E ratio.
 In more advanced terminology this is referred to as the trailing price to earnings ratio.
 However, some market analysts will use the term ‘leading price to earnings ratio’.
 This means that they are changing the earnings amount to the expected amount over the next four quarters.
 Ooh…, notice now that the value is becoming riskier in nature because the formula is using expected earnings.
 Often, market analysts overestimate the potential earnings; therefore the leading P/E is overstated.
 This is a negative attribute related to using this formula in evaluating your purchase or sale of the stock.

 Many so called gurus or analysts use this tool to compare companies between different industries.
 This is an improper use of the relationship.
 Remember, the P/E is based on the price per share against the earnings per share.
 In many industries, the stability is greater and therefore earnings are more predictable.
 With stability comes security via reduced risk exposure with the stock purchase.
 Over time, the P/E’s for these industries decrease because there is limited upside potential.
 Whereas those industries with high growth and higher expectations of increased value there tends to be higher P/E ratios.
-So if the only criterion used to compare one company to another is the P/E; be careful to limit this comparison to industry related investments.
+If the only criterion used to compare one company to another is the P/E; be careful to limit this comparison to industry related investments.
 The following is an example using three different businesses as of January 9, 2015:

 Name of Company Industry Earnings Price P/E